brunch/brunch/docs/config.md

 # Configuration file

 NOTE: This page may refer to new features that have not yet been published.
-To the see the documentation that matches the current released version, take a look at this [document in the 'stable' branch](https://github.com/brunch/brunch/blob/stable/docs/config.md).
+To see the documentation that matches the current released version, take a look at this [document in the 'stable' branch](https://github.com/brunch/brunch/blob/stable/docs/config.md).

 Brunch uses configuration file (`brunch-config.coffee` or `brunch-config.js`) located in the root directory to control various aspects of your application.